RACHEL JOYCE

 I am a conduit of ideas, emotions and memories.
 My exploration as a multidisciplinary expressionist, is fueled by my curiosity and ambition to enhance our understanding of human nature and experiences, emphasizing their connection to nature.
 By exploring multiple mediums, I aim to show the complex nature of humanity.

 Each piece reveals something to me and about me, they are a journey of exploration and self discovery.
 I invite the viewer to reflect on what each piece reveals to them and to find their own new meanings within my work.
+In such a fast moving world I hope that my work forces the viewer to slow down and look closer, and just maybe feel something.